Twitter event networks and the Superstar model: Retweet graphs for different public events

-\section{Retweet Graphs for Different Public Events}
+\section{Retweet graphs for different public events}

 We collected tweets from the Twitter firehose for thirteen different public events, such as sports matches and musical performances \cite{ref:msr}.
-The Twitter firehose is the full feed of all public tweets which is accessed via Twitter's Streaming Application Programming Interface \cite{ref:firehose}.
+The Twitter firehose is the full feed of all public tweets that is accessed via Twitter's Streaming Application Programming Interface~\cite{ref:firehose}.
 By using the Twitter firehose, we were able to access all public tweets in the Twitterverse.

-For each public event $E\in\curly{1,2,...,13}$, we kept only tweets which have an event specific term and used those tweets to construct the retweet graph which we denote $G_E$.
-Our analysis focuses on the giant component of the retweet graph, which we denote $G_E^0$.
-In Table \ref{table:data} we present important properties of each retweet graph's giant component such as the number of vertices, number of edges, maximal degree, and the Twitter name of the superstar corresponding to the maximal degree.
-A more detailed description of each event, including the event specific term, can be found in the Appendix.
+For each public event $E\in\{1,2,\ldots,13 \}$, we kept only tweets that have an event specific term and used those tweets to construct the {{corresponding}} retweet graph, {{denoted by}} $G_E$.
+Our analysis focuses on the giant component of the retweet graph, {{denoted by}} $G_E^0$.
+In Table~\ref{table:data} we present important properties of each retweet graph's giant component {{including}} the number of vertices, number of edges, maximal degree, and the Twitter name of the superstar corresponding to the maximal degree.
+A more detailed description of each event, including the event specific term, can be found in the \hyperref[app]{Appendix}.

 The sizes of the giant components range from 239 to 7365 vertices.
-The giant components are not trees, but are very tree-like.
-As can be seen in the table, for each giant component, the deletion of a small number of edges will result in an honest tree.
+The giant components {{of the retweet graphs corresponding to these events}} are not trees, but they are very tree-like in that they have only a few small cycles.
+In Table~\ref{table:data}, one sees that for each giant component, the deletion of a small number of edges will result in an honest tree.